10 Cold Email Subject Line Examples to Boost Your Open Rate

 So your follow-up subject line is just as important as the follow-up itself.

 The above example is a great way to re-ignite the conversation without coming across as too pushy for your prospect's liking.
-Indeed, it is a question and an invitation to once more initiate contact.
+Indeed, it is a question and an invitation to initiate contact once more.

 Most of the time, the prospect simply never responded to the first form of outreach or asked to circle back later.